rebeccaebarnes/Homelessness/README.md

 This goal of this project is to examine macro level factors that a related to homelessness using US data.

-## How to Collaborate
+## How to Contribute
-If you are interested in collaborating on this project, please read the COLLABORATE document.
+If you are interested in collaborating on this project, please read the CONTRIBUTING document.

 ## Resources
 The following original sources were accessed to create datasets for analysis.
 These are located in the resources folder.